-The Centre for Health Information was established to provide quality information to health professionals, the public and health system decision makers.
-Through collaboration with the health system the Centre supports: the development of standards; maintains key provincial health databases; prepares and distributes health reports; and supports and conducts applied health research and evaluations.
-The Centre's mandate also includes the development of a confidential and secure Electronic Health Record for the Province.
+The Centre was established to provide quality information to health professionals, the public and health system decision makers.
+Through collaboration with the health system, the Centre supports: the development of standards, maintains key provincial health databases, prepares and distributes health

-The MIS Standards are the responsibility of the Data Quality and Standards Division within the Centre.
+The MIS Standards are the responsibility of the Centre's Health Information Standards and Quality Division.
 This division is responsible for developing and promoting the use of data standards for financial, statistical, social, demographic and clinical data collection in the health sector.
 It is responsible for ensuring that this data is uniform in definition, measurement, collection and interpretation.
-Many of these standards are developed with or mirror national standards; which ensures comparability and consistency of data across the health system.
+Many of these standards are developed with, or mirror, national standards which ensures comparability and consistency of data across the health system.